 However, you need to have an in-depth understanding of the legal process and the law in order to prove that the actions of your landlord were illegal and you suffered damages for which you should be compensated.
-The best way to ensure that your wrongful eviction case is presented in the best possible light is to work with an experienced San Francisco tenant lawyer.
+The best way to ensure that your wrongful eviction case is presented in the best possible light is to work with an experienced Oakland tenant lawyer.

 Landlords can evict their tenants for a number of reasons, such as violation of the rental agreement, not paying rent, and others.
 However, there are several local and state laws in place that prohibit a landlord from evicting their tenants without following a proper procedure.

 In California, a landlord has to file an eviction lawsuit against the tenant with the court and obtain a court order to legally carry out the eviction process.
 However, before they can file a lawsuit, they must serve a notice indicating the reason for eviction.

 For example, if a tenant lodges a complaint about code violations, a landlord cannot evict the tenant without a presumption of retaliation and hence a wrongful eviction.

 It is important that landlords do not engage in illegal self-help evictions, such as changing the locks, replacing the front door, cutting off utilities, or taking the tenant’s belongings.
-A majority of the California tenant eviction laws are detailed and complex.
+A majority of California tenant eviction laws are detailed and complex.
 So if a landlord violates the law deliberately or does not follow the procedure by the book, an eviction will likely be considered illegal.

 Damages for Wrongful Eviction in California

 A tenant who has been a victim of wrongful eviction in California can file a lawsuit against the landlord and receive compensation for certain damages, including:

 Eviction matters are often complex and contentious and should be handled by an attorney who has an in-depth understanding of the local and state laws.
-If you want to get more information about wrongful eviction, please contact our office today at 415-835-6777 to schedule a free consultation.
+If you want to get more information about wrongful eviction, please contact our office today at 415-835-6777 to schedule a free consultation with an Oakland tenant attorney.